 AlphaZero is smart enough to start from scratch and build its own massive dataset by playing itself millions of times, but it could just as easily load a pre-existing dataset of all human games played over the last century.
 Alas, Chess is not the real world.
 Immensely helpful for training your brain in higher order thinking, but not at actually navigating the intricacies real world.

-To rehash an argument made consistent throughout the book… If the source data used to train closed source corporate AIs is scraped from the open internet, the link between the original data creator and the data processor becomes lost.
-The current “data-as-commodity” trend means the individual value of a post, tweet, email, or Fitbit sleep schedule is inconsequential.
+To rehash an argument made consistent throughout the book… if the source data used to train closed source corporate AIs is scraped/stolen/borrowed from the open internet, the link between the original data creator and the data processor becomes lost.
+This current “data-as-commodity” trend means the individual value of each post, tweet, email, or Fitbit sleep schedule is inconsequential.
 Only in aggregate does data have value when there is a large enough sample size to make the set statistically relevant.

 The world does not have to work this way however if we use DLT to create data sovereignty at the individual level.
-Does this mean each individual needs to manually select settings of every piece of data generated for what is and isn’t shared with an AI?
-Does this mean that querying large datasets becomes so expensive that the massive advantages in AI driven improvements over the last decades will suddenly grind to a halt?
+Does this mean each individual needs to manually select settings for every piece of data they generate?
+Or that querying large datasets becomes so expensive that the real quality of life improvements such as developing self driving cars will suddenly grind to a halt?

-Hopefully, not.
-What better than a pattern recognizing AI programs to optimize these type of contractual relationships behind the scenes in an automated fashion.
-How we get to this future is unclear.
 What is clear.. data = value.
-If we continually give away over information for free in exchange for cheap dopamine hits, there will be no middle class left to buy things the owners of the AI systems create.
-Instead, we can use DLT to re-imagine our dopamine games into a two-way street where value is exchanged between the data provider and data aggregator.
+If we continually give away our information for free in exchange for cheap dopamine hits, there will be no middle class left to buy things the owners of the AI systems create.
+Instead, we can use DLT to re-imagine our economic systems into a two-way street where value is exchanged between the data provider and data aggregator.